rickalday/vigor/README.md

 # Vigor

-This is an unsed theme for an abandoned project.
+This is an unused theme for an abandoned project.
 Use it for educational purposes.

 ### Requirements ###
 None but the contact section works with the [Mailchimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).